energywebfoundation/ssi/apps/vc-api/docs/example-exchange-definitions/presentation-self-signed-exchange.md

-Exchange Definitions for one presentation (VC issued by authority through VP) and one self-signed credential.
+Sample Exchange Definition for presentation and self-signed Verifiable Credential.

 Use case: The Holder is required to present a self-signed consent VC and a PermanentResidentCard VC (Issued by Authority) to Verifier.